npomfret/crypto-exchange-metadata/README.md

 Fields starting with a double underscore (eg `__notes: "....`) are not machine readable and should be regarded as comments.

+## Naming conventions

+Always use the symbols that the exchanges use, including capitalization.

+We arbitrarily used the terms _base currency_ and _counter currency_ to represent names of the symbols in a currency pair.
+So a BTC/USD market would (typically) have the _base currency_ of BTC and _counter currency_ of USD.
+That means a bid order would result in buying BTC for USD.

+Some exchanges reverse these symbols in their market names.
+Some swap the terms base and counter, and some use different terms altogether.

 #### Exchange name

 Self explanatory.
 Lower case, taken from the exchange url.